tensorflow/recommenders-addons/docs/api_docs/tfra/dynamic_embedding/TrainableWrapper.md

 )
 ```

-Creates an empty `TrainableWrapper` object.
+Creates an empty `TrainableWrapper` object.©

 Creates a group of tables placed on devices,
 the type of its keys and values are specified by key_dtype